You may be able to claim Universal Credit instead of certain benefits if you’re on a low income or out of work.

 Welsh language (make a claim): 0800 012 1888

 Welsh language (report changes): 0345 600 3018

 Textphone: 0345 600 0743

 How you’ll be paid

 Universal Credit is paid differently from current benefits.
-It’ll be paid once a month, usually into your bank or building society account.
+It’ll be paid once a month, usually into your bank, building society or credit union account.